mautic/developer-documentation-new/docs/marketplace/listing.rst

 Step 4: apply for the allowlist
 -------------------------------

 While the Mautic Marketplace is still in beta, you'll have to apply for our allowlist in order to show up in the Marketplace.
-We expect to move to stable with Mautic 4.2 in February 2022, after which the allowlist likely won't be needed anymore.
+It is expected that the Marketplace will move from beta to stable release with Mautic 4.2 in February 2022, after which the allowlist may be deprecated in favour of a blocklist.
 Please refer to the :doc:`./allowlist_what_and_why` page for more details.

-Updating existing plugins for usage with the Marketplace
+Updating existing Plugins for usage with the Marketplace
 ========================================================

 If you required ``mautic/composer-plugin`` in your plugin's dependencies in the past, please remove it.
 Support for Mautic plugins is now built into Composer, so you only have to set the type to ``mautic-plugin`` and Composer will automatically install your plugin into the ``plugins`` folder.

-Next to that, if you built your plugin for Mautic 3 originally, please check our `UPGRADE-4.0.md guide <https://github.com/mautic/mautic/blob/4.x/UPGRADE-4.0.md>`_ for the breaking changes we made in Mautic 4.
+Next to that, if you built your plugin for Mautic 3 originally, please check the `UPGRADE-4.0.md guide <https://github.com/mautic/mautic/blob/4.x/UPGRADE-4.0.md>`_ for the breaking changes in Mautic 4.

 When you're done, you can go back to the :ref:`Preparing your plugin for the Marketplace` section in this document and proceed from there.